dmbaturin/iproute2-cheatsheet/site/index.md

 Notes: `tunnel_id` value must match the value of an existing tunnel (iproute2 will not create a tunnel if it doesn't exist).
 Session identifiers on both endpoints must match.

-Once you create a tunnel and a session, an `l2tpethX` interface will appear, in a DOWN state.
+Once you create a tunnel and a session, an `l2tpethX` interface will appear in a DOWN state.
 Change the state to [UP](#ip-link-set-up-down) and bridge it with another interface or assign an address to it.

 <h3 id="ip-l2tp-del-session">Delete an L2TPv3 session</h3>